 Still have questions about FHA 203k loans?
 Here are some common ones.

+What does an FHA 203k loan cover?
 An FHA 203k loan covers the purchase price of a property, plus the cost of qualifying repairs.
 On a limited 203k, these include largely cosmetic and functional upgrades up to $35,000.
 Standard 203k loans allow for higher-cost repairs and structural fixes.

+How does an FHA 203k loan work?
 FHA 203k loans work like this: You apply for a loan with an approved 203k lender.
 You then get bids from an experienced contractor, get the home appraised, and then close on your loan.
 At that point, you can begin repairs.
 Those must be completed within six months, and then you can move into the property.

+Who qualifies for an FHA 203k loan?
 To qualify for an FHA 203k loan, you’ll need at least a 3.5% down payment (with a 580 credit score or higher).
 That means 3.5% of the purchase price plus home renovation expenses.

 The home will also need to meet HUD’s minimum property standards, which ensure you’re purchasing a safe and habitable property.

+What credit score do you need for an FHA 203k loan?
 That depends on your down payment.
 With a 580 credit score or above, the minimum down payment on any FHA loan is 3.5%.
 If your score is under 580, you’ll need a 10% down payment.

 Keep in mind that these are just the minimums set by FHA.
 Individual lenders can (and often do) set limits higher than this.
 You’ll need to check with your loan officer to see what credit score minimum you’ll need to meet.

+Can I do the renovations myself with an FHA 203k loan?
 In most cases, you’ll need to use a licensed contractor to do the repairs associated with an FHA 203k loan.
 Occasionally, you may be allowed to DIY renovations, but only if you can prove you have the ability and skills to complete the work.
 Additionally, you’ll still need estimates from an outside contractor.
 This is to ensure your bids are accurate.

 Do not include into the bids any repairs you plan to do yourself, assuming the home will meet FHA guidelines without them.
 Then, after closing, pay for and complete the work yourself.